MatthiasKainer/rcop/Readme.md

 Here are the command line options you can use with rcop:

 `--dont-exit-on-errors` or `-e`: By default, the command line utility exits with a non-zero exit code when it encounters an error.
 If you pass this option, it will print the error message and continue running.
 `--types` or `-t`: This option allows you to override the commit types and the required fields for each commit type.
 For example, if you want to add a commit type named `feature` that requires a field named `scope`, you can pass the following argument: `--types feature=scope`.
-You can specify multiple commit types by separating them with semicolons, like this: `--types fix=field1,field2;feature=field3,field4`.
+You can specify multiple commit types by separating them with semicolons, like this: `--types fix=scope,description;feature=scope,body`.

 ## Examples